-3.2.4 NZS 3604: 1999, Foundations where good ground has not been established
+3.1.14 NZS 3604 Foundations in the Canterbury earthquake region only where good ground has not been established

-- 1. Foundations for houses built on ground that has the potential for liquefaction or lateral spread are outside the scope of B1/AS1. - 2.
-Foundation designs for houses built in areas that have the potential for liquefaction, as defined by the Christchurch City Council, the Selwyn District Council and the Waimakariri District Council, may be in accordance with the Department's "Guidance on house repairs and reconstruction following the Canterbury earthquake" as amended from time to time (refer to www.dbh.govt.nz). - Note: The foundation options provided in the guidance do not apply in areas: - (a) where there is the potential for lateral spreading of greater than 50 mm over the property and not protected by perimeter ground treatment, or - (b) where there has been severe ground damage during the 2010/11 earthquakes.
+- Foundations for houses built on ground that has the potential for liquefaction or lateral spread are outside the scope of B1/AS1. - 2.
+Foundation designs for houses built in areas that have the potential for liquefaction, as defined by the Christchurch City Council, the Selwyn District Council and the Waimakariri District Council, may be in accordance with the Department's "Guidance on house repairs and reconstruction following the Canterbury earthquake" as amended from time to time (refer to www.dbh.govt.nz).

+Note: The foundation options provided in the guidance do not apply in areas:

+- (a) where there is the potential for lateral spreading of greater than 50 mm over the property and not protected by perimeter ground treatment, or - (b) where there has been severe ground damage during the 2010/11 earthquakes.
 This is in areas where the crust (the distance between the ground surface and the water table) is thin, generally occurring in low-lying coastal and estuarine areas.